RobertoCDiaz/whitelist-dapp/README.md

 ALCHEMY_URL=<Replace this with your Alchemy node URL>
 ```

-## Deployment

-1. Inside of the `/hardhat` directory, run the `deploy` npm command to compile and deploy the smart contract
+3. Run the `deploy` npm command to compile and deploy the smart contract

 ```bash
 cd hardhat